The Pearl of Great Price

 And He said to the disciples, ‘The days will come when you will long to see one of the days of the Son of Man, and you will not see it.
 And they will say to you, ‘Look there,’ or, ‘Look here!’
 Do not leave, and do not run after them.’"
 Luke 17:21-22 NASB

 Now, more than ever in such days of worsening trouble and turmoil in the earth, Jesus continues to say that He is here.
 He is right here, right now, ever within us.
 He never fails nor forsakes us.
-His kingdom is a spiritually attainable place of dwelling with Him.
+His kingdom is a spiritually attainable place of dwelling.
 His kingdom is not seen in terrestrial signs of prosperity, wealth, or goodness.
-This is a kingdom of peace, love and joy, the very most precious of heart qualities of great price to purchase.
+This is a kingdom of righteousness, peace, love and joy, the very most precious of heart qualities of great price to purchase by giving everything we have and are to obtain it.

-God’s presence is purging out such contaminations as judgment, religious rules about eating or drinking, external behaviors that discount or ignore the heart issues He makes top priority.
+God’s presence is purging out such irritants that contaminate, such as judgment, religious rules about eating or drinking, external behaviors that discount or ignore heart issues.
+He has always made the character of the inner man His priority.
 We desire to speak the word of God to others, to share His truth and wisdom.
-But when we do so with the wrong attitude of heart, with judgment or condemnation, with pride or ego, or even with fear, this is what offends, creatiing stumbling blocks and snares in others.
+But when we do so with the wrong attitude of heart, with judgment or condemnation, with pride or ego, or even with guile or fear, this is what offends, creatiing stumbling blocks and snares in others.

-Here it is particularly spoken to all brothers and sisters in Christ, with an attitude of compassion and love which gives understanding to the listener:
+Here it is particularly clear word spoken to all brothers and sisters in Christ, advocating for an attitude of compassion and love which increases a willingness to understand to the listener:

 “Therefore let’s not judge one another anymore, but rather determine this: not to put an obstacle or a stumbling block in a brother’s or sister’s way.
 I know and am convinced in the Lord Jesus that nothing is unclean in itself; but to the one who thinks something is unclean, to that person it is unclean.